ShaggyTech/nhtsa-api-wrapper/README.md

 ### Typescript

 This package is designed for full typescript support and bundles it's own types.
-Types are exported to `dist/types`.
-Your code editor should let you know if you're missing any required args or parameters for each endpoint function, and the responses will be typed to match actual response JSON structure from the VPIC Vehicles API, useful for editor code completion and type checking.
+Types are exported to `dist/types` if you need to import them directly.

+Most modern code editors should let you know if you're missing any required args or parameters for each endpoint function.
+The responses will also be typed to match actual response JSON structure from the VPIC Vehicles API, useful for editor code completion, etc.

 We've tried to be as accurate as possible typing the API responses, please report any discrepancies you may find.

 ---